#StrengthentheNHSC

 Making Care Accessible for Under-Resourced Populations

 The NHSC supports more than 20,000 primary care medical, dental, and behavioral health providers through scholarships and loan repayment programs.
-Representing a diverse cross-section of disciplines and services, NHSC providers serve at more than 9,000 community healthcare sites providing vital care to more than 21 million patients regardless of their ability to pay.
+Representing myriad cross-section of disciplines and services, NHSC providers serve at more than 9,000 community healthcare sites providing vital care to more than 21 million patients regardless of their ability to pay.

 Field Strength by Profession